 For my second trip to Fez, Adam and I went for a romantic overnight.
 En route, we stopped at Volubilia Winery and met friends for fabulous tasting and lunch, and then continued to the Volubilis roman ruins, which are superb (more in a future post).
 From there we continued on an hour to Fez, through the mountain town of Moulay Idris and onto a road with stunning views, like this view of the mountain-fringed Sidi Chahed lake.

-We checked in to Riad Rcif, an elegant and ornately-tiled riad located deep within the Fez medina.
+We checked in to Riad Rcif, an ornately-tiled riad located deep within the Fez medina.

 The restaurant provided us a guide who lead us through all the winding alleys back to the doorstep of our riad.
 After a day of so much wine and delicious food, we crashed.